Walking along the river Douro – Portugal

 The Douro Valley is a UNESCO World Heritage Site and walking along the river Douro is a unique experience.

-From the belvedere of São Salvador do Mundo (Saint Savior of the World), we can see the huge portion of river Douro.
+From the belvedere of São Salvador do Mundo (Saint Savior of the World), we can see a huge portion of river Douro.

-The Belvedere is at 493 m high, at the top of a long slope completely filled with vineyards from where port wine and table Douro wine are produced.
+The Belvedere is at 493 m high (1617 feet) at the top of a long slope.

 Looking around, the river dominates the landscape.
 Is like a long snake on its way to the ocean.